-During the Segunda Guerra Mundial from that aerodrome located in the English town of Northamptonshire and founded in 1943 the bombers took off Vickers wellignton from Royal Air Force.
+During the Segunda Guerra Mundial from that aerodrome located in the English town of Northamptonshire and founded in 1943 the bombers took off Vickers wellignton of Royal Air Force.
 From there the ships flew to the territories occupied by the Nazis with the mission of destroying with their bombs the enemy bases that were in their path.

 Once the war conflict ended, which had a balance of more than 50 million dead, the air station of Silverstone was transformed into a race track thanks to the effort of the Royal Automobile Club.
 He May 13 1950 that circuit was the scene of a special competition: The Grand Prix of Europe / Grand Prix of Great Britain, such the official name of the event.